-Luckily, previous experiences have taught researchers how to better assess the likelihood that an introduced predator, parasite or pathogen will cause a problem.
+Fortunately, previous experiences have taught researchers how to better assess the likelihood that an introduced predator, parasite, or pathogen will cause a problem.
 Nature's behavior can't be completely predicted, however, and scientists never know for certain what will happen when they introduce a plant or animal to an area.

 Biological pest control often takes longer to work than chemical pest control and frequently reduces a pest population to a low level rather than eliminating it completely.
 These facts may be considered a disadvantage by some people.
 Once a predator population is established, however, biological pest control will operate on its own without the need for further human input (as long as the predator survives).

 A popular microbial pesticide is the bacterium called Bacillus thuringiensis, also known as Bt.
-There are different strains of Bt, each producing a different mix of proteins.
-Some of these proteins kill insect larvae, with different proteins killing different species of insects.
+Different strains of Bt exist, each producing a distinct mix of proteins.
+Some of these proteins kill insect larvae.
+Different proteins kill different species of insects.

 PIPs are chemicals made by plants that have been genetically altered in order to produce a particular pesticide.
 For example, the Bt genes that make pesticide proteins can be inserted into plants.
 The genes become active and the plants produce their own pesticide, which kills insects that try to eat the plant.
 The pesticide proteins appear to be harmless to humans.
 The effects of PIPs are tested before farmers can use them.

 A substance called piperonyl butoxide is often added to pyrethrin insecticides.
 Piperonyl butoxide has no ability to kill insects by itself but is still a helpful substance.
-It makes the insecticidal ability of pyrethrins stronger by stopping an insect's body from breaking down the pyrethrins.
+It makes the insecticidal ability of pyrethrins stronger by stopping an insect's body from breaking the chemicals down.